CoderDude2/Scheduler/README.md

 Version 0.7.0

-A simple event schduling program written in Python 3.
+A simple event scheduling program written in Python 3.